HungTran114/ECE532_Course-Project/README.md

 2. Algorithms:
 The algorithms that I am planning to use with this dataset are:
 - linear regression,
-- SVM,
-- neural networks
+- KNN,
+- SVM kernel regression
 These algorithms will be trained on the training set and compare with each other based on the accuracy on the test set.

-3. Update 1:
-My first algorithm is linear regression.
-So, my plan is to build 6 different models and then choose the predicting the label for which the corresponding classifier reports the highest confidence score.
-I tried least square and ridge regression for my model.
-As I was getting very high singular value, I think regularization is necessary.
-I will try LASSO after regularization, and maybe some cross validation to see which value of lambda work best.
-However, I am getting really high error rate, which makes me think that linear regression may not be the best way for this problem.

-4. Update 2:
-So, I found out that multi-class classification, logistic regression is a much better way instead of linear regression by applying it repeatedly as one-vs-all classification, because logistic regression predict results that are interpreted as class probabilities.
-I am studying sklearn package to build logistic regression and SVM model.
-I am planning to use PCA from sklearn to pick out meaningful features.
-Then potentially build a logistic regression model from the new matrix created by PCA.
-Also, I am reseaching the GridSearchCV function of sklearn package to understand how to tune hyperparameter.

-I have updated the files on my GitHub.
-Going ahead, my plan will be:
-- Finish up and understand logistic regression and SVM using sklearn
-- Neural network: I think this will fit well with the non-linearity nature of my dataset.
+You can find the necessary ipynb file in this folder.